 I cut my teeth on product marketing at the now defunct Bamboo Solutions, an amazing little software company I joined at 25 back in 2008.
 I got a little pigeonholed as “the AV guy” because I could do multimedia work and a little bit of development.
-Eventually people figured out I wasn’t just building stuff, but was actually coming up with a lot of the ideas, and I had a great run working with a lot of crazy little enterprise software widgets.
+Eventually people figured out I wasn’t just building stuff, but was actually coming up with a lot of the ideas that stuff represented, and I had a great run working with a lot of crazy little enterprise software widgets.

 This touchscreen was for a trade show; it was kind of nuts and I honestly can’t believe, almost 15 years later, that I learned how to do all of this in Flash in a couple weeks (while extremely sick!).